vinci-grape/Learning-based-Models-for-VD/README.md

 ```
 You should run `Graph/scripts/process_dataset.py` to get Word2Vec and GloVe embeddings.

-To train graph-based models, you can configure the training parameters via config.json(e.g. train batch size).
+To train graph-based models, you can configure the training parameters via config.json(e.g., train batch size).
 Then run `python main.py --dataset=vul4c_dataset`

 After training is complete, the model's checkpoint file will be saved in `Graph/storage/result`.

-You need to modify `main.py`, fill in the name of the checkpoint directory, and then modify `config.json` `do_test=True`, and run it again to test the model.
+You need to modify `main.py`, fill in the name of the checkpoint directory, and then modify `do_test=True` in `config.json`, and run it again to test the model.

 All performance metrics will be reported in the log file. e.g. `Graph\storage\results\devign\vul4c_dataset\202307251718_v1\train.log`

 #### train/inference sequence-based models
-LineVul and SVulD sequence-based models are saved in `sequence` directory.
+LineVul and SVulD sequence-based models are saved in the `sequence` directory.

-Before you train the sequence-based models, you need to preprocess the dataset e.g. run `sequence/LineVul/preprocess.py`
+Before you train the sequence-based models, you need to preprocess the dataset, e.g., run `sequence/LineVul/preprocess.py`
 ```
 sequence
 ├── LineVul
 └── SVulD
 ```

-To train and inference these models use the shell scripts `train.sh` and `test.sh`.
+To train and infer these models, use the shell scripts `train.sh` and `test.sh`.

 #### inference on large language model(ChatGPT)

-We encapsulate the different example selection strategies(in-contex learning and chain-of-thought) for using chatgpt, using `chatgpt_run.py` to set different settings for running.
+We encapsulate the different example selection strategies(in-context learning and chain-of-thought) for using ChatGPT, using `chatgpt_run.py` to set different settings for running.

 #### top25_cwe and seven dangerous types of vulnerabilities